ipod1g/testers/loginscreen/simple-login/README.md

 -  passing object props and recognizing change of state was an issue due to the way react reads it
 -  React-select library - blur on selection
 -  To improve performance, minify was considered but realized that jsx format doesn’t auto minify on React unlike js
+-  Had this funny error with CSS on modal, turns out it was due to a misinputted ; in between the classes that stopped it from reading the styles underneath

 ### Lessons